Top of page

 Will Library of Congress take over hosting of my site?

-No. By archiving your site, the Library of Congress is preserving a snapshot of your site at a particular time.
+No. By archiving your site, the Library of Congress is preserving a reproducible copy of the site as it was at a particular point in time.
 You are still responsible for hosting and maintaining your live website.

 I would like to archive my own website.
 Can you help me?